LEADING OFF: Scherzer vs streaking Phils, Jiménez on HR tear

-Scherzer dazzled in his Dodgers debut after being acquired from Washington in a blockbuster deal before the July 30 trade deadline.
-The three-time Cy Young Award winner struck out 10 and allowed two earned runs over seven innings in a win over Houston.
+Scherzer dazzled in his Dodgers debut after being acquired from the Nationals in a blockbuster deal before the July 30 trade deadline.
+The three-time Cy Young Award winner struck out 10 and allowed two earned runs over seven innings in a win against Houston.

 Aaron Nola (7-6, 4.49) pitches for the Phillies in a marquee mound matchup.